JMielewczyk/frontendMentor-orderSummary/order-summary-component-main/README.md

-Frontend Mentor Challenge - working...
+Frontend Mentor Challenge - challenge done.
+Added more to this challenge.
+An expandable list of available subscriptions just to make better user experience :)